dbAPIator/dbapi/README.md

 - error handling: provides informative error messages in case of invalid requests, server errors, or other exceptional conditions.
 - scalability: being stateless, it can horizontally scale to any number of instances.
 - security: implements security best practices to protect against common threats such as injection attacks, cross-site scripting (XSS), and cross-site request forgery (CSRF).
 This involves input validation, parameterized queries, and encryption of sensitive data.
-- multi-database: one dbAPIator instance can be used to connect to multiple databases, each with their separate entry endpoint, access and authorization rules.
+- multi-database: one dbAPI instance can be used to connect to multiple databases, each with their separate entry endpoint, access and authorization rules.
 This feature can be used to create multiple versions of the same API for different environments (dev, test, prod)
 - configuration API: configuration of the APIs is performed through a dedicated API where new databases/APIs can be added, update their configuration and delete them.
 - instant update of the API structure when the database struncture changes
 - support for MySQL, MariaDB and Percona Server

 ## How it works

-dbAPIator works by analyzing the database schema and automatically generating the API endpoints based on the table structure.
+dbAPI works by analyzing the database schema and automatically generating the API endpoints based on the table structure.

-For each table or view in the database, dbAPIator generates a dedicated API endpoint.

-The API endpoints are generated based on the JSON:API specification.
-## Installation
+## Getting Started

 ### Prerequisites